sean-garwood/rock-paper-scissors/README.md

 # todo

-Add a `div` for displaying results.
-Change console.logs into DOM methods.
+Change returned value of playRound from console.logs into DOM methods